Arc Flash Jacket Category 3 32.3 Cal

 Should you require guidance on selection and use of an Arc Flash Calculator please call Thorne & Derrick, the UK’s leading specialist distributor of electrical safety equipment for LV (Low Voltage), MV (Medium Voltage) and HV (High Voltage).

-Arc flash fleece jacket sizes ranging from S-4XL.
+Arc flash fleece jacket sizes range from S-4XL.

-Premium navy long lined fleece which can be wore on it’s own as well as with other ProGARM jackets.
+The premium navy long lined fleece can be wore on it’s own as well as with other ProGARM jackets.

 Arc Flash Protection